noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

 #Dotnet Diagnostic Tools CLI Design

 # User workflows

-These are canonical examples of the work we'd expect a .Net developer to want to do, and the command line syntax to accomplish that task.
+These are some quick examples of the work we'd expect a .Net developer to want to do.
 The goal is for the steps to be clear, easily discoverable, and unsurprising given the developer's knowledge about the concepts and related tools.
-Some of the scenarios are marked [Future suggestion] to indicate we have no intention of building such a feature now, but it demonstrates that the CLI design could be reasonably extended.

 All of the examples below have the following common setup: